Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/2-tooth-claw.md

 "And for Gaoian fights, that makes a lotta sense.
 Speed and teeth and claws."

 Blaczynski seemed to catch on.
 "Enlightened instincts.
 But that won’t work if the fight drags on.
-So…teach them how to think strategically like we learned?"
+So... teach them how to think strategically like we learned?"

 "Yup," Firth nodded.
 "But we did that the same way they did, muscle memory and practice.
 Lots of it.
 Hell, maybe that’s really it, stick to basic movements an’ shit, and just drill them until y’all don’t need to think about it at all."